garrandall/popular-music-data/tracks/you-got-what-it-takes-joe-tex.md

 Oh, I don't know
 I can't see what it is you got
 All I know is that you got what it takes
-Ooh, to take what I got
+Oh to take what I got
 Hah, hah, yeah

 Some boys say they love your smile